fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/make-pi-owner-of-dataset.md

 To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Manage Datasets` tab click on the `Make PI owner of dataset` card.

 1. Select/confirm your Pennsieve account and dataset.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
+2. Select/confirm your Workspace.
+Learn more about workspaces [here](../../how-to/how-to-use-workspaces.md).
-2. Select your SPARC award PI's name in the drop-down list.
+3. Select your SPARC award PI's name in the drop-down list.
-3. Click on `Make PI owner`.
+4. Click on `Make PI owner`.

 :::note
 You will automatically be assigned `manager` permissions to the dataset if you were the owner of the dataset.